craigg3/angular-tut/README.md

 angular-tut
 ===========

-Repo used to store the completion of the Angular.js tutorial progree
+Repo used to store the completion of the Angular.js tutorial progress